naokiiwakami/analog3/docs/analog3-spec.md

 ## Configuration Data Scheme

 A TLV based scheme is used to exchange structured data between two modules over the CAN network.
-A data element is called *field*.
-A field is identified by *field ID*.
-A field ID is associated with a pre-defined name.
-Data type of a field is also pre-defined.
-Field names are not exchanged ove the CAN network.
+A data element is called *property*.
+A property is identified by *property ID*.
+A property ID is associated with a pre-defined name.
+Data type of a property is also pre-defined.
+Property names are not exchanged ove the CAN network.
 Individual nodes must save the ID to name mapping if necessary.
 Dynamic type ID allocation is not supported yet.

-But a receiver does not necessarily have to understand the semantics of fields thanks to the TLV structure.
+But a receiver does not necessarily have to understand the semantics of properties thanks to the TLV structure.
 For example, the Mission Control does not have to know a module's configuration to save it to a storage media.

 ### Basic structure
-In C syntax, a configuration data field consists of following members.
+In C syntax, a property consists of following members.

 ```
-struct DataField {
+struct Property {
-  uint8_t field_id;
+  uint8_t prop_id;
   uint8_t length;
   uint8_t data[N];
 };